By CoinWeek Notes …..

-Also known as “About Uncirculated 58”, or sometimes referred to as “Borderline BU,” AU58 is a coin grade within the Sheldon Scale.
-A coin properly graded as AU58 will show only the slightest evidence of wear, typically on areas of highest relief.
-It will have 90% of its luster intact and may appear uncirculated except under certain lighting conditions.
+Also known as “About Uncirculated 58”, or “Borderline BU,” AU58 is a specific grade on the Sheldon Scale.
+A properly graded AU58 coin shows only the slightest evidence of wear, typically on its highest points.
+It retains about 90% of its original luster and may appear uncirculated except under specific lighting conditions.

-This grade was introduced in the 1970s by numismatist (and CoinWeek contributor) Tom DeLorey.
+This grade was introduced in the 1970s by numismatist Tom DeLorey.

-AU58 coins are often attractive and can sometimes have better eye appeal than coins graded MS60-MS62.
-Some MS60 to MS62 coins exhibit “cabinet friction.”
-An argument can be made that cabinet friction or other collector-generated incidental contact on a coin should reduce the coin definitionally to AU58 – as this is wear.
-CoinWeek advises against paying Mint State prices for such coins when possible.
+AU58 coins are often visually appealing and can sometimes have better eye appeal than coins graded MS60–MS62.
+Some MS60 to MS62 coins exhibit “cabinet friction,” which is a form of wear that is said to have been caused by incidental contact.
+Seeing as it takes more than incidental contact to cause wear on a coin’s surface, an argument can be made that such wear should reduce a coin’s grade to AU58.
+CoinWeek advises against paying Mint State prices for coins with this type of wear.

 Current Definitions of AU58 from Major Third-Party Grading Services